christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 **Neo-Christianity: Why “White” Identity Is Still Church**

-The entire Western matrix runs on recycled Christian firmware:
+Christianity invented the concept of universal inherited guilt and the entire Western matrix runs on recycled Christian firmware:

 - Leftism = secularized Protestant Puritanism on steroids.
 Original sin = Whiteness.
 Salvation = public self-hatred.
 - Wokeism = Puritanism 2.0 with pronouns and hashtags.